 - Go to nytimes.com/passes

-- At the bottom of the Welcome page, click “Continue.”
-You will be prompted to check your email.
+- After creating your account, you will be prompted to check your email.
 Look for the confirmation message, which should arrive within 15 minutes.

 - Click the link in the confirmation email.
 This will simultaneously verify your eligibility and grant your Academic Pass, which will provide access to NYTimes.com for 52 weeks.